Colby in Salamanca

 Colby offers a language acquisition program in Salamanca either semester, suitable for students who wish to study language intensively and/or work toward completion of Colby’s language requirement.
 Students take language and civilization courses for five hours a day at Cursos Internacionales of the Universidad de Salamanca.
 The department offers courses in Spanish for international (non-Spanish speaking) students at all levels, from basic to advanced.
 You will be placed in language and culture classes according to your proficiency level (inicial, intermedio, avanzado, or superior) which will be determined by an initial placement exam.
 Students who place in any level except initial may also choose two classes from among the following:

-• Spanish literature, (L)
+• Spanish and Latin American Literature (L)

-• History of Spanish Art (A)
+• Spanish Art (A)

-• Spanish and Latin American cinema (A)
+• Spanish and Latin American Cinema (A)

 • Spanish Culture